Patrick Watson (musician): In popular culture

-The song "The Great Escape" was featured on episode 16 of the third season of Grey's Anatomy, which aired on February 15, 2007, on a Tropicana Canada commercial, in the movie One Week starring Joshua Jackson, in the 2010 movie The High Cost of Living, the Season 2 finale of World of Jenks, and in the 2008 movie Mommy Is at the Hairdresser's (Maman est chez le coiffeur).
+The song "The Great Escape" was featured on episode 16 of the third season of Grey's Anatomy, which aired on February 15, 2007; on a Tropicana Canada commercial; in the movie One Week starring Joshua Jackson; in the 2010 movie The High Cost of Living; in the season 2 finale of World of Jenks; and in the 2008 movie Mommy Is at the Hairdresser's (Maman est chez le coiffeur).
 The song was also used for the finale of the television show ReGenesis.
 Also, the song "Noisy Sunday" was featured on the season 3 premiere of the TV show The Walking Dead.
 The song was also featured on the 2012 indie movie Struck by Lightning.
 The songs "Big Bird in a Small Cage", "Into Giants", "Blackwind" and "Lighthouse" were featured in the 2013 film The F Word.
-The song "Good Morning Mr. Wolf" was featured on Season 3 Episode 10 of Ray Donovan in 2015.
+The song "Good Morning Mr. Wolf" was featured on season 3 episode 10 of Ray Donovan in 2015.

-In 2008, Watson composed the entire soundtrack for the French-Canadian film It's Not Me, I Swear!
+In 2008, Watson composed the soundtrack for the French-Canadian film It's Not Me, I Swear!
 (C'est pas moi, je le jure!).
 The soundtrack features collaborations by Elie Dupuis and the star of the movie, who was 12 years old at the time.